williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/refresh-tokens.md

 To get a refresh token, you send a request to your Okta Authorization Server.

+### Get a Refresh Token with the Code or Implicit Flow

 In the case of the Authorization Code or Implicit flows, you use the Authorization Server's `/authorize` endpoint to get an authorization code, specifying an `offline_access` scope.
 You then send this code to the `/token` endpoint to get an access token and a refresh token.
 For more information about this endpoint, see [Obtain an Authorization Grant from a User](https://developer.okta.com/docs/api/resources/oauth2.html#obtain-an-authorization-grant-from-a-user).
 For more information about the Authorization Code and Implicit flows, see: (jakub.todo)

+### Get a Refresh Token with the Client Credentials or Password Flow

 For the Client Credentials and Resource Owner Password flows, you use the Authorization Server's `/token` endpoint directly.
 For more information about this endpoint, see [Request a Token](https://developer.okta.com/docs/api/resources/oauth2.html#request-a-token).
 For more information about the Client Credentials and Resource Owner Password flows, see: (jakub.todo)